 Due to the need for low-cost communications satellites and for new businesses evolving around Earthobservation services, there's been increased interest in the use of CubeSats and SmallSats for such missions.
-Many NASA centers have been involved in developing and flying CubeSats and SmallSats, working with multiple universities and industry partners.
+Many NASA centers have been involved in developing and flving CubeSats and SmallSats, working with multiple universities and industry partners.
 These undertakings require new product solutions for smaller, lighter, and lower-cost spacecraft that cannot be produced using traditional space-qualified products.

-In 2017, a subcommittee of SAE International's Group 12 (G12) was created to standardize a PEMs flow and to address a possible future extension of the Qualified Manufacturer List (OML) system to include PEMs for space.
-Considerable effort was put into developing a PEMs flow for space applications, documented in SAE Aerospace Standard AS6294/1, issued in November 2017, titled "Requirements for Plastic Encapsulated Microcircuits in Space Applications."
-The "/1" version was directed at space applications, the "/2" version at terrestrial applications.
-SAE AS6294/1 pulled information from many Marshall Space Flight Center (MSFC), Goddard Space Flight Center (GSFC), and SAE standards applicable to NASA-namely, MSFC-STD-3012, GSFC EEE-INST-002, GSEC PEMS-INST-001 and SAF SSR-001-as well as reviews of multiple industry practices.
+In 2017, a subcommittee of SAE International's Group 12 (G12) was created to standardize a PEMs flow and to address a possible future extension of the Qualified Manufacturer List (QML) system to include PEMs for space.
+Considerable effort was put into developing a PEMs flow for space applications, documented in SAE Aerospace Standard AS6294/1, issued in November 2017, titled "Requirements for Plastic Encapsulated Microcircuits in Space Applications," The "/1" version was directed at space applications, the "/2" version at terrestrial applications.
+SAE AS6294/1 pulled information from many Marshall Space Flight Center (MSFC), Goddard Space Flight Center (GSFC), and SAE standards applicable to NASA-namely, MSFC-STD-3012, GSFC EEE-INST-002, GSEC PEMS-INST-001 and SAE SSB-001-as well as reviews of multiple industry practices.

 AS6294/1 defines the requirements for screening, qualification, and lot-acceptance testing for use of PEMs in space flight applications.
 The level of testing is dependent on the risk approach, the application, and the reliability and radiation requirements of the mission.
 However, AS6294/1 contains only requirements that meet the highest known reliability for space applications.
 The document also addresses many concerns associated with PEMs, such as narrower operating temperature ranges and greater susceptibility to infant mortality and moisture absorption than space-grade products have [2].
 AS6294/1 starts with device characterization for parts that don't meet space requirements.
 The characterization step includes the initial investigations needed to understand the details of the technology used in a PEM product [2].
-This is crucial when the of a PEM in a ding on the the manunclude conevaluation, analysis.
-38535 L 13.7 TG ortant infor-DLAFP VID, MIL n Progress vorkmanship.
-Completion Jan.
-2021 d to a PEM 13.2 TG DLA to ata gathered ning and lotcation steps Note 1: Standard PEMs for Space initiative.
-Supported by NEPAG d to all flight Note 2: For alternate grade microcircuits, follow the activity in 13.2 TG to avoid any duplication of effort.
-Will be discussed on the next NEPAG nd inspecting checks the Figure 1.
-Options for standard, nonstandard, and new-technology microcircuits. creening test n AS6294/1 nd functional tests, a percent value is calculated with a aluated the rformed on parts that pass step includes life-testing temperatures, temperature by failure analysis for any As have met all requirements are cleared for flight.
+This is crucial when the valuated the of a PEM in a Non- Std.
+38535 Standard Microcircuits New Technology Infusion nding on the n the manu- include con- evaluation, Alternate Grade Parts PEMs 6294 Based Space N PEMs N Hermetic Q V Y Ceramic Based Y Organic ATM 2.5D/3D etc. ATM as analysis. ortant infor- vorkmanship, ed to a PEM ata gathered ning and lot- cation steps COTS Automotive VID, MIL New CE-12 TG See Note 2 DLA EP New 13.2 TG See Note 1 38535 L Ongoing Maintenan (13.7 TG in Progress, Completion Jan.
+2021 DLA to Update 38535